We've been overwhelmed with the support the we've had since launching our folding ebike, the FLIT-16, in July 2019.

 The first prototype

-Over the coming months, we were able to use our prototype to find support for the next steps of the project.
 First, we secured a place on the Design Council's Design Spark hardware accelerator.
 This gave us specialist mentors who helped us to think beyond pure engineering design to better understand the point of view of everyone who would interact and ride the ebike, from those who build it, to those who sell and maintain it.
-From the start, we have wanted to build a business that people could rely on to help them get around their city.
-Making sure that we have considered these different perspectives helps us to design against problems before they present themselves to riders.

-Around this time we also hired Joe Sherwood, a young University of Cambridge engineering graduate with a keen interest in cycling.
-During his time with us, Joe has helped to design a number of components on the ebike and has taken the lead on operational issues from compliance to logistics.
+Around this time, Joe Sherwood, a young University of Cambridge engineering graduate with a keen interest in cycling also joined the team.
+Joe has helped in both designing and prototyping a number of components on the FLIT-16, and has taken the lead on operational issues from compliance to logistics.

 Alex, Dave, and Joe meeting with a specialist fork manufacturer in Taiwan